How to get the best photos of Your Wedding, Part 4

 Part 4: 5 tips for Bride and Groom portraits

 I know, last time You saw each other was last night or in the early morning of the Wedding Day.
-I also know that, after the ceremony, You're hankering after telling a lot of things: how was the getting ready, phone call You received, the ceremony itself and how much You are happy.
+I also know that, after the ceremony, You're hankering after telling a lot of things: how was the getting ready, the phone calls You received, the ceremony itself and how much You are happy.
 But, if You keep talking, it's difficult to focus on Yourselves.

-3. Keep others
+3. Keep the others away!

 Couple shooting is a sensitive situation between You and your photographer: You'll have this special connection that makes You focused on yourself and makes him focused on his work.

-I already wrote and I'll keep repeating: find a wedding photographer You trust the most.
+As aldready written, I'll keep repeating: find a wedding photographer You trust the most.

 So, here are some example of details that only an expert photographer can recommend:

 - Minimum duration of the shooting, depending on places You'd like to go: I suggest You to compile a list of places in order of importance, so that the photographer can tell You how many You can visit